 SP’s Transmittal specifies approval requirements and contains general proposal information; this is an internal document that ensures support from all responsible parties at SVSU.
-Required signatures include: Principal Investigator/Project Director, Director of Sponsored Programs, Dean/Director/or Vice President, Controller/Assistant Controller, Provost and Vice President for Academic Affairs, and President.
+Required signatures include:1) Principal Investigator/Project Director, 2) Director of Sponsored Programs, 3) Dean/Director/or Vice President, 4) Controller, 5) Provost and Vice President for Academic Affairs, and 6) President.
 Each signer has a responsibility to the project listed on the transmittal.
 SP is responsible for acquiring the appropriate signatures in a timely, but not in a rushed or 'last minute' manner.

 The number of copies necessary for the submission to sponsors is often noted in the sponsor’s guidelines and varies with each sponsor.
 If it is not stated in the guidelines, SP will obtain that information and make the appropriate copies.
 SP retains a completed copy of the guidelines and the proposal electronically and in its files.